-Sue Ryder Manorlands Hospice is in Oxenhope, near Keighley and provides expert palliative care, advice and support for people across Bradford who are living with life-limiting conditions, as well as supporting their families.
+Sue Ryder Manorlands Hospice is in Oxenhope, near Keighley and provides expert palliative care, advice and support for people across Airedale, Wharfedale, Craven and North and West Bradford, who are living with life-limiting conditions, as well as supporting their families.

 Our inpatient hospice provides round-the-clock assessment and specialist care to help manage patients' symptoms.
 In addition to our inpatient unit, our day service helps people living with long term conditions to avoid unnecessary trips to hospital, as well as offering social opportunities alongside others experiencing similar circumstances.
 We also offer community services for people who prefer to receive palliative care at home.